thephilgray/thephilgray-nuxt/content/work/2017-06-01-foundation.md

 ---
 title: Software.org
+lead: Planning a New Site for a New Foundation
 category: work
+abstract: Work with an agency and various stakeholders to realize a new foundation site.
+Create rich interactive pages and features.
+tags: CSS, Prototypes, Project Management, Content Management, Bootstrap
 ---

-### Planning a New Site for a New Foundation

-#### Software dot org

-**Challenge**: Work with an agency and various stakeholders to realize a new foundation site.
-Create rich interactive pages and features

 * Draft technical requirements
 * Design and develop initial animated landing page